port-labs/port-docs/docs/tutorials/entity-basics.md

 To understand the behavior of the `upsert` and `merge` parameters, refer to the following possible scenarios:

-- `upsert=false` - Try to create a new Entity, fail if an Entity with the provided identifier exists;
+- `upsert=false` - create a new Entity, or, fail if an Entity with the provided identifier exists;
-- `upsert=true&merge=false` - Try to create a new Entity, update an Entity if one with the provided identifier exists (will override existing values with those provided in the request - equivalent to a PUT request);
+- `upsert=true & merge=false` - create a new Entity, or, update an Entity if one with the provided identifier exists (will override existing values with those provided in the request - equivalent to a PUT request);
-- `upsert=true&merge=true` - Try to create a new Entity, update an Entity if one with the provided identifier exists (will merge existing values with those provided in the request - equivalent to a PATCH request for each individual field provided).
+- `upsert=true & merge=true` - create a new Entity, or, update an Entity if one with the provided identifier exists (will merge existing values with those provided in the request - equivalent to a PATCH request for each individual field provided).

 #### PUT request

 Make an **HTTP PUT** request to the URL `https://api.getport.io/v1/blueprints/{blueprint_identifier}/entities/{entity_identifier}`

-A PUT request has the same body as a POST request and it will simply overwrite the entity if it exists.
-It will return an error code if the entity does not exist (based on identifier-match).
+A PUT request has the same body as a POST request and it will simply overwrite the Entity if it exists.
+It will return an error code if the Entity does not exist (based on identifier-match).

 #### PATCH request